Construction Site Accidents and Injuries

 When you go to work at a construction site in San Diego, you assume that all safety precautions and safety measures have been taken by your employer.
 You assume that your coworkers have been properly trained, that the equipment is functioning correctly, and that you are not in danger.
 However, all too often this is not the case.
 According to the most recent findings of the United States Department of Labor, construction site accidents resulted in 849 fatalities last year alone.
 More staggering is the statistic that approximately 4 out of 100 construction workers were injured on the job.

-OSHA reports the leading cause of worker deaths on construction sites were falls, followed by falling objects, electrocution deaths, and caught-in or between machinery.
-These “Fatal Four” were responsible for more than half the construction related deaths in 2012.
+OSHA reports the leading cause of worker deaths on construction sites fell, followed by falling objects, electrocution deaths, and caught-in or between machinery.
+These “Fatal Four” were responsible for more than half the construction-related deaths in 2012.

 For a construction worker, an injury can be utterly devastating for them, as well as any family members relying on them because for these workers their livelihood depends on their physical abilities.
 A fall or a heavy machinery accident can end a construction career.